 Warts – These unsightly formations are caused by a virus that enters the skin through small cuts.
 Considered harmless and benign, though they may cause pain, warts typically form when walking barefooted on dirty surfaces.

 If you are experiencing one or more of the above foot problems, make an appointment with your Cincinnati podiatrist at The Center for Foot Care at your earliest convenience.
-With early diagnosis and proper treatment, the health of your feet and
+With early diagnosis and proper treatment, the health of your feet and a full range of motion can be restored.

 One of the most difficult things for a runner to determine is when it is okay to keep running through pain versus when it's time to ease up.
 It is a very common thing for runners to experience various aches and pains due to general muscle soreness, so not every pain...